 What Your Gifts Do

-Community Hospice of Texas and Providence Hospice are a nonprofit, community-based organization with 20 years of experience and expertise in providing leading hospice care and support to the families of Fort Worth, Dallas, Waco and surrounding communities.
+Community Healthcare of Texas is a nonprofit, community-based organization with 24 years of experience and expertise in providing leading hospice and palliative care and support to the families of Fort Worth, Dallas, Waco and surrounding communities.
 Because we are a mission-driven organization, we are committed to providing everyone in these communities with unsurpassed care and support, regardless of ability to pay.

-Each year, we provide more than $1.1 million in nonreimbursed nursing care, family support, counseling, supplies, equipment, medication and bereavement services.
-Many programs and services at Community Hospice of Texas and Providence Hospice are funded through the kindness and generosity of grateful families and compassionate community members who believe in the support and encouragement we offer to patients and families during challenging times.
+Each year, we provide more than $1.1 million in non-reimbursed nursing care, family support, counseling, supplies, equipment, medication and bereavement services.
+Many programs and services at Community Healthcare of Texas are funded through the kindness and generosity of grateful families and compassionate community members who believe in the support and encouragement we offer to patients and families during challenging times.
 We also are dedicated to providing comprehensive support and education to anyone facing a life-limiting illness through our various programs.

-Your financial contribution to Community Hospice of Texas and Providence Hospice allows us to make our programs and services available to everyone in North Central Texas.
-As a 501(c)(3) nonprofit organization, all contributions to Community Hospice of Texas and Providence Hospice are tax deductible.
+Your financial contribution to Community Healthcare of Texas allows us to make our programs and services available to everyone in North Central Texas.
+As a 501(c)(3) nonprofit organization, all contributions to Community Healthcare of Texas are tax deductible.

 Please consider donating now.
-Donating is easy – give online or mail contributions, payable to “Community Hospice of Texas,” to:
+Donating is easy – give online or mail contributions, payable to “Community Healthcare of Texas,” to:

 6100 Western Place, Suite 105